kuriwaki/CVR_csv-R-mwe/README.md

 Working Example of Cleaning CVRs in CSVs
 ================

+The goal of this repo is to serve as one example of cleaning CVRs that come in csvs and spreadsheets.

-This data is formatted as follows
+This directory is formatted as follows

     ├── 00_setup.R
     ├── 01_yuma.R